Sprint car racing: Sanctioning bodies

 The American Sprint Car Series (ASCS) sanctions both winged and wingless sprint car racing within the United States.
 ASCS winged cars use a 360 cubic inch engine which lead to fans calling the cars "360s".
 The series was started by well-known racing promoter Emmett Hahn.
-The series national headquarters are in Tulsa, Oklahoma.
+The series national headquarters were located in Tulsa, Oklahoma for much of its history, but moved to Concord, North Carolina in 2024 following World Racing Group's purchase of the series.
 The all-time leader in wins for the series is Texan Gary Wright with 127 A main victories under his belt.
 Engine rules for the non-wing cars vary by series with some having unlimited displacement engines.

 The International Motor Contest Association (IMCA) was organized in 1915, and is currently the oldest active auto racing sanctioning body in the United States.
 It sanctions traditional 305 non-winged and winged sprint cars under the IMCA RaceSaver Sprint Car class.

 In Australia, sprint car racing is controlled by the Sprintcar Control Council of Australia (SCCA) who sanction the Australian Championships and the World Series Sprintcar series as well as the various state championships and other meetings held around the country.